35 ILCS 5/101 to 5/1701

 Pass-through entity payments

-A new law becomes effective for tax years ending on or after
+A new law became effective for tax years ending on or after

 December 31, 2008.
 This law requires S corporations, partnerships, and trusts to make Illinois Income